Dr. Jianping Wang

 molecular biological (PCR, qRT-PCR, cloning, gene sequencing, vector construction, gene transformation, genome editing, gene over expression, complementary test etc),

 genetic (gene mapping, fine-mapping, high throughput genotyping, QTL and GWAS analyses etc),

 genomic (target or reduced genomic DNA sequencing, single cell RNA-seq, spatial RNA-seq, sequence variation calling, sequence annotation, etc),

 epigenomic (whole genome wide bisulfate sequencing, differentially methylated region identification),

-translational genomic (database mining, candidate gene and ortholog search),
+translational genomic (database mining, candidate gene characterization),

 morphological (plant growth, treatment, and trait phenotyping in field, growth chamber, or greenhouse) methods.